Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - The prerequisites steps are completed, see [Labs Prerequisites](https://github.com/XpiritBV/Copilot-Bootcamp#labs-prerequisites)

 ## Estimated time to complete
-- 30 min
+- 30 min **<--- ToDo!
+Update actual time**

 ## Objectives
 Introduction to GitHub Copilot Chat Extension and its agents for code completion and style adaptation.

-TODO: ADd Disclaimer about Copilot not always being correct or results do not match with actual results.
+> [!IMPORTANT]
+> Please note that Copilot's responses are generated based on a mix of curated data, algorithms, and machine learning models, which means they may not always be accurate or reflect the most current information available.
+Users are advised to verify Copilot's outputs with trusted sources before making decisions based on them.

 ### Step 1: Plane Inspection - Explain the Codebase with Copilot Chat